Street and Development Names

 What names can I use for streets and developments?

-• Since the Town's 911 system is coordinated with Beaufort County, new development and street names can't be the same as a name already in use or too similar to a name in use somewhere in Beaufort County.
+• The Town's 911 system is coordinated with Beaufort County.
+To avoid confusion, new development and street names can't be similar or identical to a name already in use somewhere in Beaufort County.

 • Many tree, plant, bird, and animal names are already used.